Merrill's Marauders

-Merrill’s Marauders (named after Frank Merrill) or Unit Galahad, officially named the 5307th Composite Unit (Provisional), was a United States Army long range penetration special operations jungle warfare unit, which fought in the Southeast Asian theater of World War II, or China-Burma-India Theater (CBI).
-The unit became famous for its deep-penetration missions behind Japanese lines, often engaging Japanese forces superior in number.
+Merrill’s Marauders (named after Frank Merrill) or Unit Galahad, officially named the 5307th Composite Unit (Provisional), was a United States Army special operations force unit that specialized in artillery observer, close-quarters battle, combat patrol, commando style raids in jungle warfare, guerrilla warfare, long-range penetration, special reconnaissance, and tracking targets to frontline military intelligence gathering or surprise attacks, which fought in the South-East Asian theatre of World War II, or China Burma India theater (CBI).

+The unit became famous for its long-range penetration missions behind Japanese lines, often engaging Imperial Japanese forces superior in number.

 Formation and training

-In the Quebec Conference (QUADRANT) of August 1943, Allied leaders decided to form a U.S. deep penetration unit that would attack Japanese troops in Burma.
+In the Quebec Conference (QUADRANT) of August 1943, Allied leaders decided to form a U.S. long-range penetration unit that would attack Japanese troops in Burma.
 The new U.S. force was directly inspired by, and partially modeled on Orde Wingate's Chindits Long Range Penetration Force.
 A call for volunteers attracted around 3,000 men.

-A Memorandum from the Operations Division (OPD) of the War Department dated 18 September 1943 (OPD 320.2) listed the proposed composition of the new American long-range penetration force, which would be an all-volunteer unit.
-The Caribbean Defense Command provided 960 jungle-trained officers and men, 970 jungle-trained officers and men came from Army Ground Forces (based in the Continental United States) and a further 674 "battle-tested" jungle troops from the South Pacific Command (Army veterans of the Guadalcanal and Solomon Islands campaigns), with all troops to assemble at Nouméa, New Caledonia.
-General Douglas MacArthur was also directed to transfer 274 Army combat-experienced volunteers from the Southwest Pacific Command, veterans of the New Guinea and Bougainville campaigns.
-A few Pacific veteran volunteers came from stockades where volunteering earned them their freedom.
-They were sprinkled throughout the unit and called "The Dead End Kids" after the Hollywood film series featuring juvenile delinquents.
+A Memorandum from the Operations Division (OPD) of the United States Department of War (War Department) dated 18 September 1943 (OPD 320.2) listed the proposed composition of the new American long-range penetration force, which would be an all-volunteer unit.
+The Caribbean Defense Command provided 960 jungle warfare-trained officers and men, 970 jungle-trained officers and men came from Army Ground Forces units based in the continental United States, and a further 674 "battle-tested" jungle warfare troops came from the South Pacific Command, chiefly Army veterans of the Guadalcanal campaign and Solomon Islands campaign, with all troops to assemble at Nouméa, New Caledonia.

+General Douglas MacArthur was also directed to transfer 274 Army combat-experienced volunteers from the Southwest Pacific Command, veterans of the New Guinea campaign and Bougainville campaign.
+A few Pacific veteran volunteers came from stockade, with volunteering earning them their freedom; they were sprinkled throughout the unit and called "The Dead End Kids" after the Hollywood film series featuring juvenile delinquents.

 The unit was officially designated as 5307th Composite Unit (Provisional) with the code name Galahad.